amrayman88/SimpleDataStorage/readme.md

 ### delete
 here you can delete the file.

+### change format
+changes the current format, if the format used is CSV the new format will be JSON and vice versa.

+### check format
+check the current format being used.

+### quit
+exit the application.

 **Please note that the fields available are**
 - first name
 - last name